alex21738/Book_Reccommendation_System/README.md

 ## EDA

-The graphic below shows distributions of genres.
+The graphic below shows distribution of each genre.
 ![Distribution_of_genres.png](Pictures/Distribution_of_genres.png)

 The graphic below shows distributions of letters in the test set.